Xhavide/Sales-Performance-Analysis-SQL-Tableau-Dashboard/README.md

 # 📊 Sales Performance Analysis|SQL & Tableau Dashboard

-### 📌 Project Overview
+### 📌 **Executive Summary**

-This project analyzes retail sales data using **SQL for data validation, cleaning, and KPI calculation, and Tableau for interactive dashboard visualization.**
+This end-to-end data analysis project explores 10 years of sales performance using SQL Server and Tableau.
+The analysis uncovers revenue volatility, customer profitability concentration, regional performance trends, and product-level margin insights.
+The dashboard supports data-driven decision-making focused on growth, retention, and profitability optimization.

-The objective was to transform raw transactional retail data into actionable business insights by designing structured queries, calculating performance metrics, and building an interactive dashboard to support data-driven decision-making.
+### 🔎 Project Overview

-The analysis focuses on revenue performance, profitability drivers, customer behavior, and regional performance optimization.
+This project analyzes retail sales data using SQL for data validation, cleaning, and KPI calculation, and Tableau for interactive dashboard visualization.

----
+The objective was to transform raw transactional data into structured insights through query design, performance metric calculation, and interactive dashboard development.